w3c/WebPlatformWG/WorkMode.md

 ## Testing

-The WG's [charter](//www.w3.org/2015/10/webplatform-charter.html) mandates the WG create *a comprehensive test suite for all features of a specification is necessary to ensure the specification's robustness, consistency, and implementability, and to promote interoperability between User Agents*.
+The group's [charter](//www.w3.org/2015/10/webplatform-charter.html) mandates the WG create *a comprehensive test suite for all features of a specification is necessary to ensure the specification's robustness, consistency, and implementability, and to promote interoperability between User Agents*.
 The group uses the W3C's <code>[web-platform-tests](https://github.com/w3c/web-platform-tests)</code> Github repository for all of its test suites.
 The group's tests use the <code>[wg-webplatform](https://github.com/w3c/web-platform-tests/labels/wg-webplatform)</code> label.

 Resources:

 * <code>[web-platform-tests](https://github.com/w3c/web-platform-tests)</code> Github repository
-* [Testing Wiki](//www.w3.org/wiki/Webapps/Submitting_tests) - describes the group's general testing process
 * *Test Facilitators* - each spec's *Test Facilitator* is identified in the *Testing* column of the group's [PubStatus](https://www.w3.org/WebPlatform/WG/PubStatus) document

 ## Github

-The group now uses [Github repositories](https://github.com/orgs/w3c/teams/webplatform/repositories) for all of its [specifications](https://www.w3.org/WebPlatform/WG/PubStatus) and all of its [testing resources](https://github.com/w3c/web-platform-tests) (including test suites).
+The group uses [Github repositories](https://github.com/orgs/w3c/teams/webplatform/repositories) for all of its [specifications](https://www.w3.org/WebPlatform/WG/PubStatus) and all of its [testing resources](https://github.com/w3c/web-platform-tests) (including test suites).

 Resources:

 * [Github home](https://github.com/)
 * [W3C's Github root](https://github.com/w3c)
 * [web-platform-tests](https://github.com/w3c/web-platform-tests) - root of the consortium's test repository
-* [public-webapps-github](http://lists.w3.org/Archives/Public/public-webapps-github/) - archive of Web Platform' github activity
+* [public-webapps-github](http://lists.w3.org/Archives/Public/public-webapps-github/) - archive of the group's github activity

 ## Links to Group Resources